Graduate Program in Nursing

 There are three options within the Post-BSN to DNP program:

 1. The curriculum for post-BSN to DNP is a variable credit program offering core courses and a choice of two tracks that prepare graduates for a selected role and population foci in primary care: Adult-Gerontology Nurse Practitioner or Family Nurse Practitioner (Lifespan).
-The 2018 plan of study consists of a three-year curriculum, which requires attendance at summer sessions.
-Initial summer classess will be offered on Wednesdays beginning on May 16, 2018 and ending on August 8, 2018.
+The 2019 plan of study consists of a three-year curriculum, which requires attendance at summer sessions.
+Initial summer classess will be offered on Tuesdays beginning on May 14, 2019 and ending on July 31, 2019.
 Partially online courses reduce the number of campus visits necessary each semester.
 Semester classes are normally scheduled online or one day a week face to face.
 Clinical practicums require additional time and can be done in the student's own location if possible.

 2. Registered nurses with their BSN degree can prepare for leadership roles and influence systems of care with Viterbo University's integrated BSN-to-MBA/DNP program.
 This integrated dual degree program provides registered nurses who have a BSN a direct path to their career goals while saving time and money, preparing them with the doctoral level nursing Essentials as well as the critical business and management skills needed by successful health care leaders.